nauam/nauam.github.com/docs/en/user-guide/creating-jobs.md

 ### Node dispatching and filtering

-When you create a job you can choose between either running the job only locally (on the QW Control server), or dispatching it to multiple nodes (including the QW Control server if you want).
+When you create a job you can choose between either running the job only locally (on the server), or dispatching it to multiple nodes (including the server if you want).

 In the GUI, the "Dispatch to Nodes" checkbox lets you enable node dispatching.
 When you click this box you are presented with the Node Filtering interface: